smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 .. rubric:: Serialization rules

 See the :ref:`httpQuery-trait` serialization rules that define how the keys and values of the target map will be serialized in the request query string.
+Key-value pairs in the target map are treated like they were explicitly bound using the :ref:`httpQuery-trait`, including the requirement that reserved characters MUST be percent-encoded_.

 .. _httpResponseCode-trait: